SRA-SiliconValley/jalangi/README.md

 ### Requirements

 We tested Jalangi on Mac OS X 10.8.
-Jalangi should work on Mac OS 10.7 and higher and Ubuntu 11.0 and higher.
+Jalangi should work on Mac OS 10.7, Ubuntu 11.0 and higher and Windows 7 or higher.

   * Latest version of Node.js available at http://nodejs.org/.
 We have tested Jalangi with Node v0.8.22 and v0.10.3.
   * Sun's JDK 1.6 or higher.
 We have tested Jalangi with Java 1.6.0_43.
   * Command-line git.
   * libgmp (http://gmplib.org/) is required by cvc3.
 Concolic testing uses cvc3 and automaton.jar for constraint solving.
 The installation script checks if cvc3 and automaton.jar are installed properly.
   * Chrome browser if you need to test web apps.
+  * Python (http://python.org) version 2.7 or higher

+On Windows you need the following extra dependencies:

+  * Install Microsoft Visual Studio 2010 (Free express version is fine).
+  * If on 64bit also install Windows 7 64-bit SDK.

 If you have a fresh installation of Ubuntu, you can install all the requirements by invoking the following commands from a terminal.